Bearbobs/stream-data/README.md

 Data Streaming application using Django Channels
 It provides API endpoints for your Django application that can push data to connected clients.
 Data is sent using the Server-Sent Events protocol (SSE), in which data is streamed over a never-ending HTTP response.

-For example, you could create an endpoint, `/events/`, that a client could connect to with a GET request:
+For example, endpoint, `/events/`, that a client could connect to with a GET request:

 ```http
 GET /events/ HTTP/1.1